 - Paying for Your Online Doctorate in Public Policy

-What Are the Best Online Doctorate in Public Policy Programs?
+The Best Online Doctorate in Public Policy Degree Programs

 Based 25 miles outside of Philadelphia, Pennsylvania, West Chester University offers an online doctor of public administration that trains students to work at the highest levels of public affairs and administration.
 Consisting of 43 credits, this doctor of public policy program emphasizes public sector financial decision making, strategic management, policy advocacy, and leadership.
 Candidates also gain advanced skills in methodological evaluation, preparing them to analyze and assess the effectiveness of public programs and policy.
 All coursework can be completed online.